 Are you new here?
 If so, hello, and thanks for visiting my corner of the internet – a lifestyle, food and travel blog known as The Travel Journo.
 Here, you’ll find posts about stylish and enriching travel experiences, intriguing places and a whole load of places to eat, drink, get pampered and enjoy life, in London, the UK and around the world.

 Originally, a newspaper journalist for the Manchester Evening News, I was one of those roving reporters who was sent out by my editor to knock on doors and to never return without finding a story.
 I picked up the 02 Feature Writer of the Year Award for my various articles on joining the BBC Philharmonic Orchestra, being a ‘crash victim’ for the local fire brigade and pretending to be Chris Hoy at the Manchester velodrome.
 But my mind was always on being a top travel writer – even more so when I travelled to Barbados in 2010 and discovered my love for Friday night ‘liming’, rum (lots of), beautiful sunsets and island safaris in the Caribbean.

 Since moving to London in 2010, I’ve worked for various publications including Escapism, Foodism, Hedge, Square Mile, Rough Guides, DK Travel, SUITCASE and Formula Life and written on travel for various inflight publications, blogs and wedding magazines.
-I’m a Huffington Post Blogger and former Brand Journalist for Virgin Holidays where I edited the company blog and iPad magazine and I regularly write about entrepreneurial life for Virgin.com.
-Get the full low down on my journalism career at LucyMcGuire.com.
+I’ve been a Huffington Post Blogger and I’m the former Brand Journalist for Virgin Holidays where I edited the company blog and iPad magazine.
+I now regularly write about entrepreneurial life for Virgin.com – you can get the full low down on my journalism career at LucyMcGuire.com.

 Where have you travelled?